godaddy/aws-okta-processor/README.rst

     $ aws sts get-caller-identity

 Supply a password then select your AWS Okta application and account role if prompted.
-The AWS CLI command will return a result schowing the assumed account role.
+The AWS CLI command will return a result showing the assumed account role.
 If you run the AWS CLI command again you will get the same role back without any prompts due to caching.

 For tools and libraries that do not recognize ``credential_process`` aws-okta-processor